mparaz/banico/README.md

-# Banico is a lean content, collaboration, and community platform.
-At its heart is a content management engine, built with ASP.Net Core and Angular Universal.
+# Banico is a lean modular content engine for building content, collaboration, and community platforms.
+Built with ASP.Net Core, Angular, and Bootstrap.

 http://banico.org